When It Rains It Pours: 4 Weather-Related Coverages You Might Not Know You Need

 Most types of flooding can be insured with a few add-on endorsements to your existing homeowners policy, such as:

-- Sewer Backup Coverage: Covers damage caused by water and sewage moving up through drain lines into your home, like backup or discharge from a septic tank or mainline city sewers.
-Sewer backup coverage is the only way to protect you
+Sewer Backup Coverage: Covers damage caused by water and sewage moving up through drain lines into your home, like backup or discharge from a septic tank or mainline city sewers.
+Sewer backup coverage is the only way to protect your basement from water damage that isn’t from a hot water tank leak.

 2. Mold and Pest Infestations